 At the administrative filing stage, we are seeking relief on behalf all those affected by the discriminatory denial of gender-affirming care, including federal employees and their dependents.
 An Administrative Judge may decide in the coming months whether the matter can proceed on a class basis.
 Once that decision is made, we will know more about who is covered.

 If you have been affected by the plan changes and are seeking advice, you can contact class counsel at fehblitigation@hrc.org.
-During this call, we will ask you to provide us with more information about your individual circumstances and may be able to connect you with legal or nonlegal resources where available.
-Calls to HRC seeking legal advice are confidential and subject to attorney-client privilege.
+We may ask you to provide us with more information about your individual circumstances and may be able to connect you with legal or nonlegal resources where available.
+Communications to HRC seeking legal advice are confidential and subject to attorney-client privilege.

 Find out more information and keep up to date on the case at hrc.org/fehb-class-action.